 Findings: Given the project site constraints and need to maintain clear passage around the site and at entries a water feature is not planned and would be challenging to integrate into the design.
 The new design will work to maintain views of the existing public art installed during the 2011 expansion project.
 That said, early design concept precedent for the SW 18th Ave structural steel arcade, as described in the DAR hearing, was ideas about rainfall or waterfall.
-The network of structural cables connecting the new roof canopy to the SW 18th Ave street edge, creating the eastern boundary of the arcade creates an artistic structure that becomes the surface of the building while allowing light and views to filter through.
+The network of structural cables connecting the new roof canopy to the SW 18th Ave structure that becomes the surface of the building while allowing light and views to filter through.
 This guideline is met.